Four Films to See at Next Week's DC Asian Pacific American Film Festival

 1. Waterman

-Waterman follows the story of native Hawaiian Duke Kahanamoku, a five-time Olympic medalist in swimming and the father of modern-day surfing.
+Waterman follows the story of Native Hawaiian Duke Kahanamoku, a five-time Olympic medalist in swimming and the father of modern-day surfing.
 The documentary is narrated by Jason Momoa and features commentary from surfing stars like Olympic gold medalist Carissa Moore, who won in 2020 when the sport was first included in the Olympics.
 Bisagni says the film is, in part, about sharing excellence with others, as Kahanamoku trained a swimmer who eventually beat one of his own world records.
 “That is something I really think our community can pass onto other communities,” Bisagni says.
 “Let’s revel in the joy of other people’s accomplishments.”

 July 14, Alethia Tanner Park, free with registration.
 Register here.